 If you don’t pass tomorrow’s math exam, then you can’t take calculus next year.
 If you don’t take calculus, you won’t be accepted into the master’s program you want.
 Therefore, if you fail tomorrow’s math test, you won’t get a master’s degree!

 See Dr. Fallacy in the comic below try to get away with this fallacy.
 Fortunately, Captain Logic saves logic and saves the day!

-In this example, Dr. Fallacy is following a slippery slope to get to the point that any kind of gun regulation will lead to terrorists taking over the country.
-The series of events is extremely improbable, and we simply can’t make claims like this and be taken seriously in our arguments.
+In this example, Dr. Fallacy is following a slippery slope to get to the point that failing one test will mean the student cannot earn a master’s degree.
+This is blown out of proportion, and we simply can’t make claims like this and be taken seriously in our arguments.